sekrupke/chatgpt-customer-app-experiment/README.md

 * Asking for Clean Code principles ChatGPT broke the database connection
 * ChatGPT assumed Postgres (psycopg2) first, we had to explicitly mention MySQL-DB (mysql-connector)
 * ChatGPT not understood that we wanted a `requirements.txt` file with needed modules

+# Spring-Boot project
+Creation of an spring boot application using maven

+### What ChatGPT did?
+* Explained how we can create a spring boot application using maven
+*

+### What did we do?
+* remove local resource attribute from the generated command

+### Problems
+* command was set to search for a repository locally
+*